1954/1955 News of the World Snooker Tournament: Results

+the final standings are shown below.

 The positions were determined firstly by the number of matches won (MW) and, in the event of a tie, the number of frames won (FW).
-The result of the match between Albert Brown and Alec Brown is not known.
-Albert Brown led 15–9 after the second day.
+Albert Brown led Alec Brown 15–9 after the second day of their match, after which Alec Brown withdrew due to illness.

 Qualifying

 The qualifying tournament was held from 6 to 15 May 1954.
 These matches were also played at Leicester Square Hall in London.
 There were 3 competitors: Kingsley Kennerley, Sydney Lee and Harry Stokes.
 Like the main event, each match lasted three days and was the best of 37 frames.
 Kennerley won both his matches to qualify.
 Stokes beat Lee in the other match.

 Broadcasting

 The BBC showed three short, 30 minute, TV programmes during the matches between Joe Davis and John Pulman on 8 October, between John Pulman and John Barrie on 28 December, and between Walter Donaldson and John Pulman on 12 January.
 The commentator on each occasion was Sidney Smith.